 I'd like to have children myself one day, but there's no hurry.
 I'm beginning university this year, following which I hope to establish a career, so starting a family is not on my agenda for at least ten or fifteen years, maybe more.
 I have to find a partner first!
 Who knows, maybe I won't start a family until I'm in my forties.
 Do I feel comfortable with that?
 Yes, definitely, and I have my mother to thank for that.

 After transcribing these interviews, I found it difficult to think of any disadvantages of being an older parent.
 Any of the negative issues that one might raise in argument against having a baby later in life could be immediately quashed by many of the comments made by my interviewees.

 Not many older people enter into parenthood lightly.
 It is generally a well-thought out decision and, consequently, if the parents concerned did not think that they would be able to cope with the emotional, physical and even financial strain of having a child, then they wouldn't proceed would they?

 When I was expecting my daughter at the age of 39, someone with a grown family asked me, "Why would you want another baby at your age?" to which I replied, "For the same reasons that someone would want a baby at any age."

-In addition to running Mothers Over 40, Jan Andersen is a Freelance Writer.
-If you are seeking the expertise of a professional writer, Jan can offer a variety of services, including the editing of personal creative writing pieces, book editing, critiquing, commercial copywriting, business writing, film script editing, dissertations, lesson plans, proofreading, and marketing advice.
+In addition to running Mothers Over 40, Jan Andersen is a Freelance Writer and Artist.
+If you are seeking the expertise of a professional writer, Jan can offer a variety of services, including the editing of personal creative writing pieces, book editing, critiquing, commercial copywriting, business writing, film script editing, dissertations, lesson plans, ghostwriting, proofreading, and marketing advice.
 For further details, or a free quotation, please visit her professional website.